top of page

 2. Others see your list and say 'oh, that's not me.'

 Did point 2 make your stomach drop a little bit?
 The idea of turning people away can feel quite uncomfortable, for all kinds of reasons.
-However, I genuinely believe it's helping both parties to be clear from the beginning about what you want, and what you think will work well.
+However, I genuinely believe it's helping both parties to be clear from the beginning about what you want, and what you think will work best.

 Think of it like dating, where you've probably heard all the cliches about not settling for someone that doesn't feel right.
 Settling might feel okay if all you want is a one-time transaction, but the longer the relationship is that you have with your clients, the more important your compatibility becomes.

-And really, even if you're selling a single piece of art, or jewellery, or lunch ( that could be seen as a one-time transaction) the ideal scenario is still to build repeat customers with great relationships.
 If someone buys one product, but tells all their friends how much they love it, that's a valuable client relationship you've created.
 So much better than someone buying something that wasn't quite right for them, and then repeating a less appealing message out to the world.

-Step 3: Share Your Ideal Client 'Out Loud'
+Step 4: Share Your Ideal Client 'Out Loud'

 On social media, these are some practical ways that you can let people know who it is you want to work with: